Course: Introduction / Corrections

 The use of peremptory challenges has been the subject of much debate and controversy.
 While the practice is intended to ensure an impartial jury, it can also be used to exclude jurors based on their race, gender, or other demographic characteristics.
 This practice is known as a peremptory strike and has been the subject of numerous legal challenges over the years.

 In 1986, the U.S. Supreme Court established a test for determining when peremptory strikes are unconstitutional.
-The test, known as the Batson test, requires the party using the peremptory strike to provide a race-neutral reason for the exclusion of a juror.
+The test, known as the Batson test, requires the party to use the peremptory strike to provide a race-neutral reason for the exclusion of a juror.
 If the opposing party believes that the strike was based on race, they can challenge the strike and ask the judge to review the reason given for the strike.

-Despite the safeguards in place to prevent discrimination, the use of peremptory challenges remains a controversial aspect of the legal system.
+Despite the safeguards in place to prevent discrimination, the use of these challenges remains a controversial aspect of the legal system.
 Some argue that the practice can lead to the exclusion of qualified jurors based on their race or other demographic characteristics, while others argue that the practice is necessary to ensure an impartial jury.

 On This Site